 State Taxation of Financial Institutions

-As the end of the year approaches, many financial institutions will be reconciling their numbers and looking to prepare for upcoming financial statement audits.
+As financial reporting season approaches, many financial institutions will be reconciling their numbers and looking to prepare for upcoming financial statement audits.
 Many won’t be aware or prepared for the possible exposure created by the U.S. Supreme Court decision in South Dakota v.
 Wayfair, Inc.

 What’s the latest:

 - More and more states are passing measures, adopting various forms of economic nexus

 - Companies that choose to ignore the statutes run the risk of hefty assessments or costly court battles

 Companies that discover they have been exposed should consider the following options:

 - Implementation of compliance solutions